KseniaZhe/ecommerce-pattern-library/patterns/forms/README.md

     Passwords are used when the user needs to insert a password.
 radio-buttons: |
     Radio buttons are used when the user needs to make an exclusive choice between options.
+radio-buttons-img: |
+    Radio buttons image are used when the user needs to make an exclusive choice between options which are represented by images.
 select: |
     Selectors are used when the user needs to select from a list of options.
+select-province: |
+    Select province is used when the user needs to select their province for delivery address.
 text-areas: |
     Text areas are used when the user needs to type more than one line of text, for example, special requirements or notes.
 text-inputs: |